Watch the full video

 The French a sound

-This Kapow pupil video is part of the Kapow French scheme of work.
-It introduces pupils to the French phoneme a, which is pronounced in a short, clear way, just like the a in “apple.”
-Pupils see that even when a appears with an accent, the sound remains the same, making this a simple and accessible starting point for phonics work.
-Example words such as salut, tapis, and Paris are used to help pupils recognise and practise the sound.
+This French video introduces the pupils to the French phoneme a, which is pronounced in a short, clear way, just like the a in ‘apple’.
+The Year 3 and 4 pupils see that even when a appears with an accent, the sound remains the same, making this a simple and accessible starting point for phonics work.
+Example words such as salut, Marie and Paris help pupils recognise and practise the sound.

-The video continues with mouth mechanics, encouraging pupils to open their mouth slightly and drop their jaw to form the short a sound.
-Pupils then tune their ears to listen for the phoneme in short phrases, checking whether they can spot it each time.
-The session ends by encouraging pupils to recall other familiar French words with the a sound, reinforcing both listening and pronunciation skills.
+The pupils focus on mouth mechanics, learning to open their mouth slightly and drop their jaw to form the short a sound.
+They then tune their ears to listen for the phoneme in short phrases, checking whether they can spot it each time.
+The session ends by encouraging the pupils to recall other familiar French words with the a sound, reinforcing listening and pronunciation skills.